 All Brighton & Hove Hackney Carriage taxis, private hire cars and their drivers and operators are licensed by the council annually.
 Vehicles are subject to age limits and mechanical tests.
 Drivers undergo periodic police, DVLA and medical checks.

 Please beware of any car which stops to pick you up if it's not a licensed taxi, or you haven't made a booking.

 View or download our taxi leaflet (PDF 362KB) for more information.

 Taxi public register

-As a licensing authority Brighton & Hove City Council is required to maintain a taxi public register giving certain details of the current hackney carriage and private hire drivers', vehicles and operator licences it has issued.
+As a licensing authority, Brighton & Hove City Council has to maintain a taxi public register.
+This gives certain details of the current hackney carriage and private hire drivers' vehicles, and operator licences it has issued.

 Report a problem